-“I am drawn to foraged and local materials because they bring authenticity to the design, and I like usual materials that some might overlook,” says Holly Vesecky of Hollyflora.
+“I am drawn to foraged and local materials because they bring authenticity to the design, and I like usual materials that some might overlook,” says Holly Vesecky of Hollyflora, a floral and styling studio in Ojai, California.
 “I’m also inspired by my husband Josh’s ceramics that I use frequently in my work—their organic shapes often mirror my aesthetic.”

-All of Holly’s floral designs in this story, except for her step-by-step floral tutorial, use ceramic containers by her husband Josh Beckman of FBP Works.
+All of Holly’s floral designs in this story (except for her step-by-step floral tutorial, for which she chose a vintage piece) use ceramic containers by her husband, Josh Beckman of FBP Works.

 Josh’s camping and hiking experiences in California have inspired his use of texture, form, and color.
 “I have a keen interest in materials and processes, along with a strong connection to the outdoors and the perpetual inspiration found in natural environments,” he says.

 Holly’s autumn arrangement strikes a dreamy scene against an Ojai landscape.
 Materials: mix of fall ball dahlias, ‘Café au Lait’ dahlias, crabapples, white peaches, plums, pink immature pomegranates, pomegranate foliage, foraged California buckwheat, and cotoneaster.

 A single, dramatic stem of ‘Angel Tears’ bromeliad allows the vase shape to stand out.

 Materials: foraged California buckwheat and ‘Valley Rust Bucket’ dahlia stems.

 - Foraged California buckwheat